ergestnako/verious/README.md

 ## Mission

 To provide a set of easy to use React components for designing static websites with Gatsby.
+Read more [here](https://www.verious.io).

 ## Reference